-· Regulatory Analysis Form (28) Will the regulation change existing reporting, record keeping, or other paperwork requirements?
+Regulatory Analysis Form (28) Will the regulation change existing reporting, record keeping, or other paperwork requirements?
 Describe the changes and attach copies of forms or reports which will be required as a result of implementation, if available.
 The rulemaking may reduce paperwork to the extent it allows the affected parties to provide information to the Department in electronic form.
 (29) Please list any special provisions which have been developed to meet the particular needs of affected groups or persons including, but not limited to, minorities, elderly, small businesses, and farmers.
 The rulemaking includes provisions developed to meet the particular needs of the 117 continuing care providers subject to the regulation.
 (30) What are the anticipated effective date of the regulation; the date by which compliance with the regulation will be required; and the date by which any required permits, licenses or other approvals must be obtained?
-The regulation will take effect upon approval of the final-form regulation by the legislative standing committees, the Independent Regulatory Review Commission and the Office of the Attorney General; and upon final publication in the Pennsylvania Bulletin .
+The regulation will take effect after approval by the legislative standing committees, the Independent Regulatory Review Commission and the Office of the Attorney General; and upon final publication in the Pennsylvania Bulletin .
 (31) Provide the schedule for continual review of the regulation.
-The Department reviews its regulations for continued effectiveness on a triennial basis.
+All Department regulations are reviewed for continued effectiveness on a triennial basis.